Search by Keyword

 Recording History

-On September 4th, 1962, The Beatles gathered in EMI Studio Two for their second EMI recording session, trying to nail down what would be the songs on their first single for the Parlophone label.
-Before the sessions began, producer George Martin and his assistant producer Ron Richards observed The Beatles going through a vigorous rehearsal session to determine which songs would be featured on their first record.
+On September 4th, 1962, the band gathered in EMI Studio Two for their second EMI session, trying to nail down what would be the songs on each side of their first single for the Parlophone label.
+Before these sessions began, producer George Martin and his assistant producer Ron Richards observed them going through a quite vigorous rehearsal session to determine which songs would be featured on their first record.
 George Martin had already determined that "How Do You Do It," a Mitch Murray-penned composition he had hand picked for The Beatles to record, would be the a-side of their first single.
 The objective now was to pick which of their original songs would become the b-side.
 The Beatles rehearsed six songs in these three hours, 2:30 to 5:30 pm, which included the newly written “Please Please Me.”

 As this was the slow and bluesy Roy Orbison version of the song, George Martin brought forth some suggestions.
 "They played me 'Please Please Me' but it was very slow and rather dreary," George Martin relates in Mark Lewisohn's book "Tune In," adding, "I told them if they doubled the speed it might be interesting.
 I told them what beginning and what ending to put on it."
 Paul remembers: "We were a bit embarrassed that he had found a better tempo than we had."
 In any event, these suggestions were to be worked out and implemented by the group another time, thereby disqualifying "Please Please Me" for the b-side at this point.
 Of course, since this was a rehearsal session only, no tapes were rolling so there is no audio evidence of this bluesy version of the song as John originally envisioned it.